Tasswon/Rainmeter-Icons/README.md

 	- Edit is important if you want to modify any of the settings for the icon in the .ini file

-# NOTEs
+# Note
-To personalize the respective .ini files follow the comments inside the "template.ini" for tips I've included options for sound effects, if you don't want these then just add a comment in front like so ";"
+To personalize the respective .ini files follow the comments inside the "template.ini" for tips.
+I've also included options for sound effects, if you don't want these then just add a comment in front like so ";".